Diplomatic missions

 Website: www.mfa.bg/embassies/southafrica

-The embassy of Eswatini in London, UK is accredited for Bulgaria.
+The Embassy of the Kingdom of Eswatini in London, Great Britain, is accredited to Bulgaria.

 Address: 20 Buckingham Gate, Westminster, London, SW1E 6LB United Kingdom